cauld/lissa/README.md

 For a simple example see index.php.

-For a more complex integration done around the same idea check out the ([Aliro Resource Loader](http://docs.aliro.org/AliroResourceLoader)).
+For a more complex integration done around the same idea check out the [Aliro Resource Loader](http://docs.aliro.org/AliroResourceLoader).
 Lissa is a more generic spinoff of the aliroResourceLoader class.

 ## WHAT's NEXT? ##